RDACollectionsWG/specification/readme.md

 There exists already an implementation as a very early prototype based on flask for such a generic  collection registry allowing internal or external membership data.

 #### 12.1.4 References
 [1] Schwardmann, U.: Automated schema extraction for PID information types, IEEE International Conference on Big Data,  5-8 Dec.
-2016, IEEE, DOI:10.1109/BigData.2016.7840957.
+2016, IEEE, DOI: http://hdl.handle.net/10.1109/BigData.2016.7840957.

 #### 12.1.5 Overview on Currently Registered Types